 Why Some Fans Think Panic! at the Disco Singer Brendon Urie Is ‘Problematic’

 Panic!
-At The Disco frontman Brendon Urie is making news headlines on social media following new sexual assault accusations.
+At The Disco singer Brendon Urie is made news headlines on social media following sexual assault accusations in 2020.
 Controversy isn’t new for Urie who, according to fans, has been a “problematic” artist for some time.
 Now, Urie’s previous history is under fire again with many using #BrendonUrieSpeakUp on Twitter.

-Brendon Urie became a trending topic on Twitter amid new accusations
+Brendon Urie news became a trending topic on Twitter amid accusations

 The hashtag came as a result of former Panic!
 At The Disco bassist Dallon Weekes’ wife, Breezy Weekes, who accused the band’s bodyguard Zack Hall of sexual harassment.
 Dallon Weekes left in 2017 and has since said he was “constantly bullied.”

 Urie didn’t address the tweets, causing the previous hashtags #dismisszackhall and #thebrendonurieisoverparty.
 Now, new allegations have come to light.